Understanding General Intercessions for Daily Mass

 1.That the Church, inspired by the heroic witness of St. Andrew Dũng-Lạc and the Vietnamese martyrs, may always be courageous in proclaiming the Gospel, even amidst persecution, let us pray to the Lord.Lord, hear our prayer.

-5.That our local community may be a place where faith is lived with conviction and where all support those who bear witness to Christ in difficult circumstances, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be a community of genuine solidarity with those who face persecution for their faith, through prayer and practical support, let us pray to the Lord.Lord, hear our prayer.

 Optional:For those who are persecuted for their Christian faith today.Lord, hear our prayer.